 Thanks to its numerous advantages, Massachusetts is a place where business thrives.
 It ranks second in the U.S. for access to venture capital and 21st for overall tax burden.
 Moreover, the state offers a wide range of resources and robust support for small businesses.

 Over 700,000 small businesses call Massachusetts home.
 They account for more than 99 percent of all businesses in the state.
 The state prioritizes creating a business-friendly environment where entrepreneurs can thrive.

 You can find a wealth of resources covering business startups and growth on the State of Massachusetts website.
 This website assists small and medium-sized Massachusetts businesses with:

 - Starting a business

 - Choosing a legal business structure.
 Many coffee shops operate as sole proprietorships or limited liability corporations (LLCs).

 - Getting a business license and various other licenses and permits, including local health department licenses for food establishments.

 The Massachusetts Small Business Development Center also assists entrepreneurs who want to start or grow a small business.
-Experienced business professionals offer management advice, financial analysis, marketing support, and more.
+Experienced business professionals provide free and confidential business advising, technical assistance and low-cost training programs.

 Get a Head Start with Our Coffee Shop Startup Consultants